Triple Threat Position – Complete Guide 2023

 The triple threat position provides you with three options: shooting, dribbling, and passing.
 Shooting is preferred when you are in this position.
 If you do not find an open space to shoot, you can go with the rest of the options.
 This position gives a tough time to defense because it protects the ball from defenders.

 It seems easy to perform in the triple threat position, but it is difficult to play in a live game.
-One should have strong control over nerves and enough practice to play in this position.
+One should have strong control over their nerves and enough practice to play in this position.
 After coming into this position, the most important part is to decide ahead.